A Note on Clustering Aggregation for Binary Clusterings: Parameter Number of Strings and an Integer Linear Programming Formulation

-The last equation holds since $c_i[j]^2 = 1$ and since $x[j]$ is binary, implying that $x[j]=x[j]^2$.
 The resulting formulation is not linear since the components in the last sum are products of two binary variables.
 Nevertheless, we can introduce additional binary variables to linearize it.
 For each two distinct column types~$j$ and $j'$ we introduce a binary variable~$y[\{j,j'\}]$ which shall have the value $y[\{j,j'\}]=x[j]\cdot x[j']$.
 We can achieve this by introducing the following constraints:

 Now we can replace each product of two binary variables in \eqref{eq:mirkin} with a corresponding variable:

 Combining \eqref{eq:binary-y}--\eqref{eq:product-3} with the following constraint